Back to Book/course

 On the ECG P-waves have no relation to the QRS complexes.
 The QRS complexes may be normal or wide.
 P-waves have constant PP interval and ride straight through the strip, without any relation to QRS complexes.
 P-waves may occur on the ST-T segment (Figure 1, upper panel).
 The atrial rate is typically faster than the ventricular rate.

 It may be very difficult to establish a diagnosis of third-degree AV block if the atrial and ventricular rate is equal and the P-waves occur right before the QRS complexes.
-This – which is called isoarrhythmic AV block – may even simulate sinus rhythm.
+This scenario, which is referred to as isoarrhythmic AV block, may even simulate sinus rhythm.

-Third-degree AV block causes cardiac arrest unless an escape rhythm occurs.
-The escape rhythm may have narrow or wide QRS complexes, depending on from where the impulses are discharged and whether there is concomitant bundle branch block.
+Third-degree AV block causes cardiac arrest unless an escape rhythm emerges.
+The escape rhythm may have narrow or wide QRS complexes, depending on where the impulses are discharged and whether there is a concomitant bundle branch block.
 Escape rhythms with narrow QRS complexes indicate that the block and the ectopic focus (which generates the escape rhythm) are located proximal to the bifurcation of the His bundle.
-This rhythm is often referred to as junctional escape rhythm.
-Junctional escape rhythm is regular, with frequency around 40 beats per minute.
-If the escape rhythm has wide QRS complexes and frequency 20–40 it is most likely a ventricular escape rhythm.
-Ventricular escape rhythm is less trustworthy than junctional escape rhythm (because it may cease discharging impulses).
-Moreover, ventricular escape rhythm is slow and reduces cardiac output substantially.
+This rhythm is often referred to as a junctional escape rhythm.
+The junctional escape rhythm is regular, with a frequency of roughly 40 beats per minute.
+If the escape rhythm has wide QRS complexes and a frequency of 20–40 it is most likely a ventricular escape rhythm.
+Ventricular escape rhythms are unreliable, such that they may cease and thus cause cardiac arrest.
+Junctional escape rhythm is more reliable (the risk of cardiac arrest is considerably lower).
+Moreover, ventricular escape rhythms are slow, resulting in reduced cardiac output and risk of hypoperfusion.

 In case the distinction between second-degree AV block and third-degree AV block is difficult, the following rules may be helpful.